RenuckaM/Countdown_timer/README.md

 ## Contribution

-We welcome contributions from the community!
+We welcome contributions!
 If you'd like to contribute, please follow these steps:

 1. **Fork the repository.**
 2. **Create a new branch:** `git checkout -b feature-branch`